 In September 2022, the MBTA Board of Directors approved a contract with Mydatt Services, Inc., the owner of Block by Block, for five years with three one-year options for the operation of the Transit Ambassador Program.
 In addition to securing the program for years to come, the new contract requires staffing levels then meet or exceed the newly developed staffing standard.
-With the necessary funding in place for the FY24 budget, Block by Block began increasing coverage to meet the new standard.
-It is expected that all required posts will be filled by January 2024.
+With the necessary funding in place for the FY24 budget, Block by Block increased coverage to meet this standard and achieved the goal in January 2024.